bocchino/fprime/Svc/DpManager/test/ut/README.md

 1. Assert that the event history contains one element.
 1. Assert that the event history for `BufferAllocationFailed` contains _I_ at index zero.
 1. Increment `NumFailedAllocations`.
-1. Assert that the from port history contains two elements.
+1. Assert that the from port history contains two items.
-1. Assert that the history for `from_bufferGetOut` contains one element.
+1. Assert that the history for `from_bufferGetOut` contains one item.
+1. Assert that the `from_bufferGetOut` history contains size _S_
+   at index zero.
-1. Assert that the history for `from_productResponseOut` contains one element.
+1. Assert that the history for `from_productResponseOut` contains one item.
 1. Assert that the history for `productResponseOut` contains the expected invalid buffer and status `FAILURE` at index zero.